CFSilveira/Medieval-Rush/README.md

 Try the game using the following link: https://cfsilveira.github.io/Medieval-Rush/

-Medieval Rush was inspired by and aims to capture the (chaotic!) feeling of old school computer games, when several friends would play against each other while sharing the same keyboard.
+Medieval Rush was inspired by old school computer games and aims to capture the (chaotic!) feeling of , when several friends would play against each other while sharing the same keyboard.

 The objective of the game is to destroy all the enemy troops and conquer all enemy bases.